-Khloe Kardashian ‘Can’t Find One F*ck To Give’ In Tiny Silver Bikini
+Khloe Kardashian 'Can't Find One F*ck To Give' In Tiny Silver Bikini

 The upload, shared on February 1, showed Kim Kardashian's younger sister relaxing on a sun lounger with her left hand on her forehead, showing off her super long pink manicure.
 She lay back on a long white cushion placed over the wooden bed as she flashed her toned body and impressive tan.

-Khloe stretched out her right leg and bent her leg, revealing her toned thigh.
-She also proudly showed off her abs while slightly arching her back.
+Khloe stretched out her right leg and bent her knee, revealing her toned thigh.
+She also proudly displayed her abs while slightly arching her back.

-The Keeping Up with the Kardashians star wowed in an iridescent two-piece, which was made up of a triangle top with thin matching strings tied around her neck and another below her chest as it plunged low to reveal her décolletage.
+The Keeping Up with the Kardashians star wowed in an iridescent two-piece, which was made up of a triangle top with thin matching strings tied around her neck and another below her chest as the neckline plunged low to reveal her décolletage.

-She matched it with skimpy bottoms in the same material that sat low under her naval with thicker straps either side that she pulled up in line with her slim waist.
+She matched the top with skimpy bottoms in the same material.
+They sat low under her navel, with thicker straps on either side that she pulled up in line with her slim waist.

 Fans flooded the comments section with praise.

-“The best motto to live by!!! love u khloe!!,” one person commented.
+"The best motto to live by!!! love u khloe!!" one person commented.

 "Such babe vibes," another wrote with a heart eye emoji.